Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: The Distracting Effect of Extra Masks

 Dream models appear more robust to large numbers of masks, but still exhibit a noticeable drop (6 and 8 percentage points for the base and instruct model, respectively) when approximately 20 masks are added, indicating that they are not fully invariant to the extra masks.
-We hypothesise that this difference may stem from Dream models being initialised from the weights of the autoregressive Qwen-2.5, making mask tokens less integral to their architecture and training dynamics.
-In the following sections, we study this phenomenon of performance degradation due to extra masks in more detail, analysing several possible hypotheses, aiming to find an explanation for this behaviour.
+We hypothesise that this difference may stem from Dream models being initialised from the weights of the autoregressive Qwen-2.5, making mask tokens \textit{less integral} to their architecture and training dynamics.
+In the following sections, we study this phenomenon of performance degradation due to extra masks in more detail, analysing several possible hypotheses which could explain this behaviour.